labring/sealos/docs/4.0/docs/lifecycle-management/operations/run-cluster/gen-apply-cluster.md

 </details>

-3. 运行 `sealos apply -f Clusterfile` 启动集群。集群运行成功后会把 Clusterfile 保存到 `.sealos/default/Clusterfile` 文件中，可以修改其中字段来重新 apply 对集群进行变更。
+3. Run `sealos apply -f Clusterfile` to start the cluster.
+After the cluster is successfully running, the Clusterfile will be saved in the `.sealos/default/Clusterfile` file.
+You can modify the fields in it to reapply changes to the cluster.

-**注意：**
+**Note:**

-- 可以参考[官方文档](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-config/)或运行 `kubeadm config print init-defaults` 命令来打印 kubeadm 配置。
+- You can refer to the [official documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-config/) or run the `kubeadm config print init-defaults` command to print the kubeadm configuration.